 The Foundation Training is registered with both the Internal Revenue Service and the US Department of Immigration as a small training school, the purpose of which is to teach individuals to be practitioners of VMT, a creative discipline designed to be therapeutic and healing.
-We welcome applications from any individual, inclusive of race, religion, sexual or gender orientation, who has a strong commitment to train in this work and who is physically and emotionally ready to undergo an intense and demanding program.
-We do not discriminate in educational programmatic or scholarship policies and all scholarships are need-based.
+We welcome applications from any individual, inclusive of race, religion, sexual or gender orientation, or other life issues, who has a strong commitment to train in this work and who is physically and emotionally ready to undergo an intense and demanding program.
+We do not discriminate in educational, programmatic or scholarship policies and all scholarships are need-based.
 The International Association for Voice Movement Therapy (IAVMT) registers practitioners and oversees and promotes its code of ethics.

 The name of the Foundation stems from its two sources of inspiration and the purpose for which it exists which is to facilitate the teaching of VMT in terms of the principles and practices set forth by its founder, Paul Newham, but in a more holistic and grounded way, as exemplified in the work of Norma Canner, ADTR, Prof. Emerita and pioneering Dance Movement and Expressive Therapist.

 WHAT IS VOICE MOVEMENT THERAPY (VMT)?

 VMT combines psychotherapeutic principles with breath-work, movement, imagery, a specific kind of massage to increase breathing capacity, song and improvisation, and seeks to explore the relationship of mind, body and spirit which make up the human condition.
 As the voice is the most direct means of approaching the material which resides inside each individual, through VMT the ability to use the voice expressively is expanded and we touch the depths of ourselves to encounter our potential and our release, finding a more conscious relation to ourselves.

 VMT Training: Singing The Psyche